kordaniel/data-structures/README.md

-# Data structures
+# Data structures & Algorithms
-Collection of copies of various implementations of data structures from various projects.
+Collection of copies of various implementations of data structures and algorithms from various projects.
 This means that they do perform the intended task in the different projects, but are by no means ready-to-use libraries.